Kakadu National Park: European overland exploration

-Ludwig Leichhardt was the first land-based European explorer to visit the Kakadu region, in 1845 on his route from Moreton Bay in Queensland to Port Essington in the Northern Territory.
-He followed Jim Jim Creek down from the Arnhem Land escarpment, then went down the South Alligator before crossing to the East Alligator and proceeding north.
+In 1845, Ludwig Leichhardt was the first land-based European explorer to visit the Kakadu region on his route from Moreton Bay to Port Essington.
+He followed Jim Jim Creek down from the Arnhem Land escarpment, then went down the South Alligator River before crossing to the East Alligator River and proceeding north.
+Leichhardt's expedition encountered a significant resident population of Aboriginal people in the Kakadu region, with whom they had numerous amicable interactions.
+They were guided through the swamps and ranges by various locals, often following well-worn paths.
+They also traded goods and Leichhardt recorded information about their names, language, housing, diet and hunting techniques.
+Leichhardt found the scenery of Kakadu to be of a "remarkable picturesque character".